 While many are familiar with common types of gambling, like casino-style card games or lottery tickets, there are a number of other activities that could potentially lead someone to develop issues with gambling.

-Our staff across eight states have created the following list of 15 activities that might lead to problematic gambling behaviors:
+Our staff across seven states have created the following list of 15 activities that might lead to problematic gambling behaviors:

 - Fantasy sports

 - Cell phone or tablet games, like Candy Crush

 - Restaurant-gaming chains, such as Chuck E. Cheese and Dave & Buster’s

 - Online sports betting, like FanDuel or Draft Kings

 - General sports betting, like March Madness brackets or Super Bowl Squares